Dracknid10/MariusCW1/README.md

  a more detailed look through the project is listed here https://youtu.be/90bjbk2LE1o please feel free to leave a comment on how i could improve. :D

+#C2 - Optimised Developer Tool with documentatiom

+for more infomation follow this youtube link https://youtu.be/TWvodLFb7sU

+failed trys of point sprites and edge detection code can be seen commented out. the geometry shader was added to generate point sprites as well as copies of the frag and vert shader program (prog) is the vertex animation
+(prog2) is the point sprite attempts - the use() for these is commented out so the program compiles successfully